hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 Below we highlight some features of our plot:

-* It looks like our samples **mostly separate on PC1, and can be attributed to genotype**.
+- It looks like our samples **mostly separate on PC1, and can be attributed to genotype**.
- 	* PC1 does only explain 33% of the variance, and as observed on the plot there are clearly other contributions to the observed variance.
+	- PC1 does only explain 33% of the variance and, as observed on the plot, there are clearly other contributions to the observed variance.
-* If you look at within-group variability you see the first **replicate from both WT and cKO are slightly separated from their respective groups on PC2**.
+- If you look at within-group variability you see the first **replicate from both WT and cKO are slightly separated from their respective groups on PC2**.

 If our biological factor of interest was not explained by these two components, we would want to consider coloring our data points by other aspects of the metadata to identify a covariate.
 In our case, that would be mostly technical factors (found in `metrics.csv`), but if our samples were processed in different batches, or performed on different dates, or if the samples were from tissues with different sexes or other features, these would be important features to label our plot by when looking at PCA.
 We could also plot beyond the first two principal components to see if our factor was explained by these.